songster-sa/aws-developer-associate-notes/readme.md

     - !Ref - value of param or resource
     - !GetAtt - attribute of a resource
     - !Sub - substitutes variables in input string
+- to reference VPC stack in another stack
+    - create a cross-stack reference and use the Export output field to flag the value of VPC from the network stack
+    - Then use Fn::ImportValue intrinsic function to import the value of VPC into the web application stack
+- !FindInMap [ MapName, TopLevelKey, SecondLevelKey ] syntax
+- Exported Output Values in CloudFormation must have unique names within a single Region
+- template on s3

 ## Kinesis - for streaming data
 - 3 services